Flock to Fedora 2025

 Akashdeep Dhar

-Akashdeep Dhar is a software engineer in the Red Hat Community Linux Engineering team, working on researching and developing applications running on Fedora Infrastructure, and has served twice in Fedora Council, once as an initiative lead for a community revamp and once as an elected representative.
+Akashdeep Dhar is a senior software engineer in the Red Hat Community Linux Engineering team, working on researching and developing applications running on Fedora Infrastructure, and has served twice in Fedora Council, once as an initiative lead for a community revamp and once as an elected representative.

 • "I AM FEDORA" - Onboard (and Retain) Friends With Fedora Join SIG